cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-1.md

 ## The Problem

-The Plexus DI Container is from the Plexus umbrella project.
+The Plexus DI Container is from the Plexus umbrella project that started on great [Codehaus](https://github.com/codehaus/www-codehaus-org/blob/master/app/history.md) (and **do smile** while you read this).
 Plexus project consists of **many** subprojects: the "die hard" `plexus-utils`, Plexus DI container, Plexus Compilers, Plexus Interactivity, and so on, and so on.
 But let's focus on Plexus DI.